 Big Fish is a B2B mobile app development company in Tampa, Florida.
 This glossary of mobile app development jargon was created to demystify the lingo that plagues the software development industry.

 We’re guilty of it too.
 We maintain an extensive blog full of helpful articles and answers to frequently asked questions.
 You’re reading it now and if you read enough of our content you’ll probably find a few jargon bombs here.

 Agile – An approach to software development that is highly adaptive.
 Work is divided into short phases, and the overall plan is frequently revisited and adapted to meet changing needs and requirements.
 The agile approach is often contrasted to the waterfall approach.

 API (Application Programming Interface) – An API is code, usually written by another company, that you use to build your own applications.
 Let’s say you want your app to let users sign in using their Google account (rather than creating a separate account just for your app).
 Your developer would use one of Google’s APIs to make this happen.
 Google would make this API public as a way of sharing it with developers.

-Back End/Backend – When developers talk about the “back end” of your mobile app, they are referring to the behind the scenes stuff that makes your app do what it does.
+Back End/Backend – When developers talk about the “back end” of your mobile app, they are referring to the behind the scenes stuff (ex. code, databases, servers) that makes your app do what it does.
 When you use an app you see only what is immediately in front of you on the screen.
 This is called the “front end”.
 The front end is only the tip of the iceberg.
 The back end is what’s happening behind the scenes on your servers.